darkhist/darkhist.me/posts/cypress-axe-part-one.md

 to start Cypress for the first time

-Cypress will generate a bunch of folders & files, but, we can ignore most of them for now
+Cypress will generate some files, but let's ignore those for now

+Afterwards, feel free to close Cypress while we set up some other stuff

-### Cypress + Visual Studio Code
+### Cypress & Visual Studio Code

-If you're using Visual Studio Code like I am, add a `tsconfig.json` to the root of your `cypress` directory to enable autocompletion for Cypress commands
+If you're using Visual Studio Code like me, add a `tsconfig.json` to the root of your `cypress` directory to enable autocompletion for Cypress commands

 ```json